intersystems-community/irisdemo-demo-htap/README.md

   * Make the UI more responsive when stopping and restarting the Speed Test.
 We truncate the table before restarting the speed test and this may take some time and a lot of journal entries.
 The UI will become unresponsive for a while and there is no indication that anything is being done.
 We need to fix this.

 Please, report any issues on the [Issues section](https://github.com/intersystems-community/irisdemo-demo-htap/issues).

+# Other demo applications

+There are other IRIS demo applications that touch different subjects such as NLP, ML, Integration with AWS services, Twitter services, performance benchmarks etc. Here are some of them:
+* [HTAP Demo](https://github.com/intersystems-community/irisdemo-demo-htap) - Hybrid Transaction-Analytical Processing benchmark.
+See how fast IRIS can insert and query at the same time.
+You will notice it is up to 20x faster than AWS Aurora!
+* [Fraud Prevention](https://github.com/intersystems-community/irisdemo-demo-fraudprevention) - Apply Machine Learning and Business Rules to prevent frauds in financial services transactions using IRIS.
+* [Twitter Sentiment Analysis](https://github.com/intersystems-community/irisdemo-demo-twittersentiment) - Shows how IRIS can be used to consume Tweets in realtime and use its NLP (natural language processing) and business rules capabilities to evaluate the tweet's sentiment and the metadata to make decisions on when to contact someone to offer support.
+* [HL7 Appointments and SMS (text messages) application](https://github.com/intersystems-community/irisdemo-demo-appointmentsms) -  Shows how IRIS for Health can be used to parse HL7 appointment messages to send SMS (text messages) appointment reminders to patients.
+It also shows real time dashboards based on appointments data stored in a normalized data lake.